mootensai/yii2-relation-trait/README.md

 ```
 ## It Works On Auto Incremental PK Or Not (I Have Tried Use UUID)

+#To Do
+Test it on another DB.
+I only test it on MySQL.

 I'm open for any improvement